-Carlos Luis Revette, alias "El Koki," was one of Venezuela’s most wanted criminals and leader of the “megabanda" that controls the Cota 905 and La Vega districts in western Caracas.
+Carlos Luis Revete, alias "El Koki" o "Coqui",was one of Venezuela’s most wanted criminals and leader of the “megabanda" that controls the Cota 905 and La Vega districts in western Caracas.

 Despite facing charges for crimes including robbery, murder and drug trafficking since 2013, Revette enjoyed remarkable levels of impunity.
 The non-aggression pact he reached with Venezuelan authorities epitomized the near-total abdication of the state in the marginalized urban districts controlled by the megabandas.